Savory/docs/src/overview/guards.md

 export class TodoController {}
 ```

 The construction above attaches the guard to every handler declared by this controller.
-If we wish the guard to apply only to a single method, we apply the `@UseGuards()` decorator at the **method level**.
+If we wish the guard to apply only to a single method, we apply the `@UseGuard()` decorator at the **method level**.

 Global guards are used across the whole application, for every controller and every route handler.
 You can set up a global guard using the following: